The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Diversity in digital marketing can be defined in one of several ways:

-- Diversity in the marketing distribution channel.
-Diversify your spend across channels that work for your brand, focused on ROI-first strategies (e.g. Google, YouTube, Facebook, Amazon, LinkedIn, TikTok).
+• Diversity in the marketing distribution channel.
+Diversify your spending across channels that work for your brand, focused on ROI-first strategies (e.g., Google, YouTube, Facebook, Amazon, LinkedIn, TikTok).

-- Diversification in geography.
-This is one of the reasons we have diversified among geographic locations of our marketing services.
+• Diversification in geography.
+This is one of the reasons we have diversified our marketing services among geographic locations.

 Diversification is typically driven by your appetite for risk.